SFBBGroup/Ab-SELDON/README.md

 ### Setup

 Ensure all requirements are installed correctly.
-In particular, use `python -m openmm.testInstallation` to see if OpenMM (on which ImmuneBuilder depends) is successfully computing forces with CUDA.
+In particular, use `python -m openmm.testInstallation` to see if OpenMM (which is installed along with ImmuneBuilder) is successfully computing forces with CUDA.

 Once the required softwares are installed, enter the `ab-seldon/` folder and extract the pipeline's databases with: